SIBO Breath Test UK-Private Breath Testing at Home

 How do you test for SIBO at home?

-The day before your test you follow a simple low-fermentation diet, then fast for 12 hours overnight.
+You will follow a simple low-fermentation diet and then fast for 12 hours overnight to ensure accurate results.

-On the morning of the test you will take a relaxed, normal breath and blow into the first collection tube to record a baseline.
+On the morning of the test, you take a normal breath and blow into the first collection tube to record your baseline gas levels.

-The lab measures hydrogen and methane in each sample and plots a time curve; we interpret that pattern alongside your symptoms and history to explain what it means and what to do next.
+The lab measures hydrogen and methane levels in each sample and plots a time curve.
+We then interpret these results alongside your symptoms and medical history to explain what they mean and what to do next.

-Most people get results within two-three working days.
+Most people receive their results within 2–3 working days.

 Who Can Benefit from a home SIBO Home Test kit ?